gibbsnich/electron-recipes/README.md

 # Electron-Recipes

 An Electron/VueJS 3 based app to manage cooking recipes and lists of ingredients to buy.
+It is based on https://github.com/Deluze/electron-vue-template.
 ## Get Started

 To start developing this Electron application execute the following commands: